-Our Visitor Centre offers a range of facilities and services for those who enter the George IV Bridge Building when they are in Edinburgh.
+Our Visitor Centre in Edinburgh offers a range of facilities and services for those who enter the George IV Bridge building.

 In this ground-floor area you can:

 - Learn about our treasures and services in the exhibition space

 - Browse and buy books and quality unique gifts and stationery